 8. Divide your drawers – literally and figuratively

-Save yourself the hassle of rummaging through your designated ‘undergarment’ drawer by using drawer dividers and organizers to give everything a place – some even come with specific compartments designated for underwear, bras, socks, tights, etc. To maintain an orderly system, store everyday items such as socks, bras and undies at the fore, then put your lesser-used items (sports bras, swimwear, specialty pieces) towards the back.
+Save yourself the hassle of rummaging through your designated ‘undergarment’ drawer by using drawer dividers and bedroom organizers to give everything a place – some even come with specific compartments designated for underwear, bras, socks, tights, etc. To maintain an orderly system, store everyday items such as socks, bras and undies at the fore, then put your lesser-used items (sports bras, swimwear, specialty pieces) towards the back.

 While folding can make for a neat finish, it can be more hassle than it’s worth when it comes to smaller items.
 However, if you’re organizing a small closet, folding your bras one cup into the other is a space-saver, and helps them to keep their shape.